DIT-ROBOTICS/Eurobot-2025-Navigation2/README.md

 - `/keepout_zone`: Dynamically set keepout zones to avoid certain areas.
 - `/dock_robot` supports flexible keyword-based commands via the `dock_type` parameter.

+#### ✅ Stop Robot
+- True to lock & stop the robot
+- False to unlock the robot

 #### ✅ Keepout Zone Index

 The keepout zones correspond to specific regions on the Eurobot 2025 field, used to restrict robot access dynamically via `/keepout_zone`.